dhis2/developer-portal/blog/2024-11-2-app-platform-v12.md

 2. `npx yarn-deduplicate yarn.lock && yarn`
 3. Try out `yarn start --allowJsxInJs`, and your app should be running 🚀

-There will be some other changes you will want to make, which are described in detail in the [migration guide](https://example.org)<!-- todo: (app-platform/migration/v12) -->.
+There will be some other changes you will want to make, which are described in detail in the [migration guide](https://example.org)<!-- todo: (/docs/app-platform/migration/v12) -->.
 Our goal is to make it easy to adopt the new changes, so we have some tools to facilitate the process.

-Head on over to the [migration guide](https://example.org)<!-- todo: (app-platform/migration/v12) --> for more instructions and technical info.
+Head on over to the [migration guide](https://example.org)<!-- todo: (/docs/app-platform/migration/v12) --> for more detailed instructions and technical background information.

 Enjoy the updates, and happy coding!